 This grant award does not give approval for equipment specified in a recipient's budget or statement of work unless specifically approved above.
 To obtain approval, the grantee must submit a detailed equipment purchase list with descriptions to the FPO for review.
-The equipment purchase list must include the item name as well as a description of the item, item cost (actual or estimated), estimated useful life of the equipment purchase requests as early as possible in the grant's period of performance with as many planned pieces of equipment as possible.
+The equipment purchase list must include the item name as well as a description of the item, item cost (actual or estimated), estimated useful life of the equipment, and the purpose of the acquisition.
+We strongly encourage grantees to submit equipment purchase requests as early as possible in the grant's period of performance with as many planned pieces of equipment as possible.